Capri (NYSE:CPRI) Releases Q4 2023 Earnings Guidance

-A number of analysts recently commented on the company.
-Morgan Stanley lowered their price objective on Capri from $80.00 to $65.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
-Telsey Advisory Group restated a market perform rating on shares of Capri in a research report on Thursday, May 26th.
-Wells Fargo & Company decreased their target price on Capri from $95.00 to $85.00 and set an overweight rating for the company in a research report on Tuesday, April 5th.
-Cowen decreased their target price on Capri from $80.00 to $70.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
-Finally, Cowen decreased their price objective on Capri from $80.00 to $70.00 in a research report on Thursday, June 2nd.
-Six investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $73.68.
+Several equities research analysts have recently commented on the company.
+Cowen reduced their price objective on Capri from $80.00 to $70.00 in a research note on Thursday, June 2nd.
+Wells Fargo & Company reduced their price objective on Capri from $95.00 to $85.00 and set an overweight rating for the company in a research note on Tuesday, April 5th.
+Robert W. Baird reduced their price objective on Capri from $85.00 to $75.00 and set an outperform rating for the company in a research note on Thursday, June 2nd.
+Morgan Stanley dropped their target price on shares of Capri from $80.00 to $65.00 and set an overweight rating for the company in a report on Friday, June 3rd.
+Finally, Sanford C. Bernstein initiated coverage on shares of Capri in a report on Monday, March 14th.
+They issued a market perform rating and a $55.00 target price for the company.
+Five equities research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Capri presently has an average rating of Buy and an average price target of $74.89.

-In other Capri news, CEO John D. Idol sold 3,803 shares of the company’s stock in a transaction that occurred on Friday, June 3rd.
-The stock was sold at an average price of $49.63, for a total value of $188,742.89.
-Following the completion of the transaction, the chief executive officer now directly owns 933,268 shares in the company, valued at approximately $46,318,090.84.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, CEO John D. Idol sold 3,803 shares of Capri stock in a transaction on Friday, June 3rd.
+The shares were sold at an average price of $49.63, for a total transaction of $188,742.89.
+Following the completion of the sale, the chief executive officer now directly owns 933,268 shares in the company, valued at $46,318,090.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Insiders own 2.70% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of CPRI.
-Forum Financial Management LP bought a new position in Capri in the 4th quarter valued at $241,000.
-Pearl River Capital LLC bought a new position in shares of Capri during the 1st quarter worth $227,000.
-Walleye Capital LLC bought a new position in shares of Capri during the 1st quarter worth $264,000.
-Bridgefront Capital LLC bought a new position in shares of Capri during the 1st quarter worth $271,000.
-Finally, Integrated Wealth Concepts LLC bought a new stake in Capri during the fourth quarter valued at about $417,000.
-88.46% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in CPRI.
+Goldman Sachs Group Inc. grew its position in shares of Capri by 41.9% in the first quarter.
+Goldman Sachs Group Inc. now owns 2,649,958 shares of the company’s stock valued at $136,182,000 after purchasing an additional 782,577 shares during the period.
+Select Equity Group L.P. acquired a new position in Capri during the first quarter worth about $21,338,000.
+Renaissance Group LLC acquired a new position in Capri in the 1st quarter valued at about $7,737,000.
+State Street Corp boosted its holdings in Capri by 2.8% in the 1st quarter.
+State Street Corp now owns 4,421,881 shares of the company’s stock valued at $227,240,000 after purchasing an additional 119,122 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC boosted its holdings in Capri by 15.0% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 872,695 shares of the company’s stock valued at $56,647,000 after purchasing an additional 114,137 shares during the last quarter.
+88.46% of the stock is owned by institutional investors.

 Capri Company Profile (Get Rating)